 In a previous article, published 3 years ago, I argued that decentralisation is the path towards a healthier Internet – one that puts the power in the hands of individuals.

-Since then, there’s been tremendous progress on many projects/networks in the decentralisation space that I highly recommend checking out:
+Since then, there's been tremendous progress on many projects/networks in the decentralisation space that I highly recommend learning more about:

 - Ethereum: The community-run technology powering the cryptocurrency, ether (ETH), and thousands of decentralized applications.

 - Bitcoin: Decentralised Internet money.

 - IPFS and Filecoin: Decentralised storage – like Dropbox but decentralised without the company.
 IPFS is an open protocol and Filecoin builds on it by creating a crypto-network that pairs storage providers with users looking to store data.

 - Ethereum Name System: Decentralised naming system – like DNS but fully decentralised.

 - Mirror.xyz: Decentralized, user-owned, crypto-based network, Mirror’s publishing platform revolutionizes the way we express, share, and monetize our thoughts.
 Built on Ehtereum.